more

 10am @ Woodlands Meed School

-Join us on Sunday morning at Woodlands Meed School as we come together as a family to celebrate all that God is, all that He's done and to kick start the week in an atmosphere of faith, hope and love.
-Bring a mate, come expectant…it's what Sundays were made for.
-Our service starts at 10am and finishes at 11:30am.
+Sunday morning is our opportunity to come together as a family to celebrate all that God is, all that He’s done and to kick start the week in an atmosphere of faith, hope and love.
+Our service starts at 10am and we’d love to see you there!

 Add to calendar